Bipolar Disorder: Symptoms, Diagnosis and Treatment

 Bipolar disorder is often treated with mood-stabilizing medications such as lithium, divalproex sodium (valproate), and carbamazepine.
 Most mood stabilizers are anticonvulsants (antiepileptic drugs), with the exception of lithium.
 These are effective for treating both the manic and depressive phases, as well as preventing future symptoms.
-Anticonvulsants are linked with an increased risk for birth defects or developmental delays in pregnancy, and alternative treatments may be needed in women of child-bearing potential.
+Anticonvulsants are linked with an increased risk for birth defects or developmental delays in pregnancy, and alternative treatments may be needed in women of childbearing potential.

-Lithium, while an older drug, is still considered one of the most widely studied and effective mood stabilizers and has been shown to decrease the risk of self-harm and suicide.
+Lithium, while an older drug, is still considered one of the most widely studied and effective mood stabilizers and has been shown to decrease the risk of suicide.
 It can be used as monotherapy or in combination with a mood stabilizer or antipsychotic.
 Important points to consider with lithium treatment:

 - Lithium can lead to side effects such as frequent urination, nausea, diarrhea, tremor, thirst, changes in memory and thinking, and weight gain.
 Take lithium with food to help decrease the nausea.

 - It requires blood tests to monitor drug levels and dose, usually every 6 to 12 months once stable.

 - Thyroid and heart function may be adversely affected with long-term treatment.

-- Women of child-bearing potential should avoid use of lithium due to possible fetal harm.
+- Women of childbearing potential should avoid use of lithium due to possible birth defects.

-- When taking lithium, always check with your doctor or pharmacist for drug interactions before starting any new medication, over-the-counter medicine, or herbal product.
+- Always check with your doctor or pharmacist for drug interactions before starting any new medication with lithium.
+This includes OTC drugs, vitamins and herbs.

-Divalproex and lamotrigine are common anticonvulsant mood stabilizers used for treatment.
-In some patients, especially those with mixed symptoms of mania and depression or those with rapid-cycling bipolar disorder, divalproex may work better than lithium.
+Divalproex and lamotrigine are also common anticonvulsant mood stabilizers used for treatment.
+In some patients, especially those with mixed symptoms of mania and depression, or those with rapid-cycling bipolar disorder, divalproex may work better than lithium.

 Valproate and lamotrigine use in women of child-bearing potential also have a risk of birth defects, and other options should usually be considered.